rats, mice & rodents

 Rodenticides can be lethal to any mammal or bird that directly ingests the bait, or feeds on the remains of a poisoned rodent.

-Alpha Pest Control's safe, effective and affordable solutions can help you rodent-proof your home including the use of approved bait boxes and common sense advice to ensure the health of your pets.
+Pest Cymru's safe, effective and affordable solutions can help you rodent-proof your home including the use of approved bait boxes and common sense advice to ensure the health of your pets.

 One of the first signs of a rodent ingress is likely to be scratching noises heard in attic the space.
 In the case of a rat ingress it is very common to smell a very strong, ammonia like, smell from where the rats have marked their territory.
 Coupled with this there will be droppings.